 Advertisement

-Two cars left idling stollen in one night in Fort St. John
+Two cars left idling stolen in one night in Fort St. John

-The Fort St. John RCMP have issued a public service announcement about vehicle safety after two cars were stollen overnight in Fort St. John after being left idling unattended.
+The Fort St. John RCMP have issued a public service announcement about vehicle safety after two cars were stolen overnight in Fort St. John after being left idling unattended.

 Getting your Trinity Audio player ready...

-According to a December 31st press release from the Fort St. John RCMP, two vehicles were stollen while idling to warm up, prompting a public service announcement.
+According to a December 31st press release from the Fort St. John RCMP, the two vehicles were stolen while idling to warm up.

-The first, an SUV left warming up outside a liquor store, was stollen shortly after 11 p.m. on December 30th and the second, a vehicle left running in a restaurant parking lot, went missing around 1 a.m. on December 31st.
+The first, an SUV left warming up outside a liquor store, was stolen shortly after 11 p.m. on December 30th.
+The second, a vehicle left running in a restaurant parking lot, went missing around 1 a.m. on December 31st.

 Advertisement